tuxmonteiro/tuxmonteiro/README.md

 * ☁️ **Cloud**: AWS (**AWS Certified Solutions Architect – Professional** and **DevOps Engineer – Professional**) and GCP.
 * 💻 **Software Engineering**: Java, Python, Rust, C++, Terraform HCL and Shell.
 I've also built production systems with Kotlin, Go, Scala, Ruby and Clojure.
 I believe choosing the right tool matters more than collecting languages.
-* 🤖 **AI-Assisted Development**: Teaching AI to write the boring code while I keep it away from production incidents... and my credit card statement.
+* 🤖 **AI-Assisted Development**: Constantly experimenting with AI to multiply productivity, teaching agents to write the boring code, without multiplying my API bill.
 * ☸️ **Platform Engineering**: Kubernetes (EKS, GKE, Rancher, Cilium) with a pragmatic mindset—sometimes the best Kubernetes cluster is the one you never had to create.
 * 📈 **SRE**: API-first, OpenTelemetry, Infrastructure as Code (Terraform), Ansible, CI/CD, C4 Model, ADRs and RFCs.
 Automation is the default, not an afterthought.